Skip to content

 define("VENDOR", "C:/myprograms/laragon-lite/www/vendor");

-// Include interface and classes
+// interface and class inclusion

 require_once ROOT . "/TaxAdminData.php";